jsoysouvanh/Kodgen/README.md

     -   If you're compiling your project in debug mode, you will also probably need the debug version of Kodgen:
         -   cmake -B Build/Debug -DCMAKE_BUILD_TYPE=Debug -G "\<Generator\>"
         -   cmake --build Build/Debug --config Debug --target Kodgen
-    -   You will find the libclang.dll in Build/[Debug|Release]/Bin/ and the library in Build/[Debug|Release]/Lib/
+    -   You will find libclang.dll in Build/[Debug|Release]/Bin/ and Kodgen.lib in Build/[Debug|Release]/Lib/

         > **Note:** On multiple configuration generators such as Visual Studio or XCode, an additional Debug/Release folder is generated.